codingwatching/SwiftAI/Docs/Proposals/001-llm-api.md

 ### Messages & Content Chunks

-A conversation transcript consists of `Message` objects, each associated with a Role. `Message` content is composed of one or more `ContentChunk`s, allowing multimodal data (text, structured output, tool calls, etc.).
+A conversation transcript consists of `Message` objects, each associated with a Role. `Message` content is composed of one or more `ContentChunk`s, allowing multimodal data (text, structured output, etc).

 ```swift
 let conversation = [